senverbrugge/nlaproxy/README.md

 **What `nlaproxy` does and does NOT promise:**

 - The plaintext password is held in process memory in `nlaproxy-cached`, encrypted with a per-process random ChaCha20-Poly1305 key, for at most `NLAPROXY_TTL_SECS` seconds.
-It is not written to disk in any form.
+It is never written to disk.
 On daemon shutdown the cache is wiped (`SIGTERM`/`SIGINT` handler).
-- The NT-OWF in `users.sam` lives on tmpfs (`/run`, courtesy of systemd's `RuntimeDirectory=`).
-It is **password-equivalent** for NLA purposes and rainbow-table-trivial for weak passwords.
-Treat the host
-  accordingly:
-  - Restrict who can become `root` or join the `nlaproxy` group (they can read the SAM file).
-  - Use a strong password policy.
-  - Enforce a low `NLAPROXY_TTL_SECS` (5 min is fine for the PAM-server workflow; lower if the broker connects RDP within seconds of SSH).
+- The NT-hash is derived on demand inside the daemon in response to `NTHASH` socket requests from the `nlaproxy` user, and returned in-memory to the FreeRDP plugin.
+It is never persisted anywhere.
 - The threat model assumes the local host is trusted (only operators and services log in to it).
 An attacker with code execution as `root` can read everything; this proxy adds no defence against that.
+- Access to the daemon socket is restricted via `SO_PEERCRED`:
+  - `STORE` (0x01) requires uid 0 (only the PAM module during sshd auth)
+  - `LOOKUP` / `EVICT` / `NTHASH` require uid 0 or the `nlaproxy` group
+    (only `nlaproxy-freerdp` running as that user).
 - Network paths:
   - Front (`PAM server → :3389`) is full NLA: NTLMv2 mutual auth + TLS-tunneled
     CredSSP.
 Compromise here requires breaking TLS or NTLM.
-  - Back (`proxy → 127.0.0.1:3390`) is TLS only; the cleartext password is inside the Client Info PDU but the tunnel is local-loopback TLS only.
+  - Back (`proxy → 127.0.0.1:3390`) is TLS but loopback-only; the cleartext password is inside the Client Info PDU on the tunnel.
+Verify 3390 is bound to 127.0.0.1 only.

 **Known limitations:**

 - **Password must already be in the cache** for an NLA login to succeed.
-If the PAM-server connects without a recent SSH login by the same user, freerdp-proxy3 will fail the CredSSP handshake (no SAM entry → NTLM proof rejected).
+If the PAM-server connects without a recent SSH login by the same user, freerdp-proxy3 will fail the CredSSP handshake (no cache entry → NTLM proof rejected).
 Workflow: SSH first, RDP shortly after.
-- **NTLMv1-equivalent strength.** Because we hand the cleartext to xrdp via the Client Info PDU, we cannot benefit from NLA's "the password never leaves the client" property end-to-end.
+- **The client's NLA session is terminated at the proxy.** Because we hand the cleartext to xrdp via the Client Info PDU on the loopback TLS tunnel, we cannot benefit from NLA's "the password never leaves the client" property end-to-end.
 We only get it on the public-facing leg.
 - **Drive / printer redirection** through `freerdp-proxy3 → xrdp` is known to
   be brittle in current FreeRDP releases (upstream issues #10667, #12069).
   Default config disables both.